danielharrell/open-eyes-lect-2017-18/Open.md

 only an eye that sees a sun, a hand that feels an earth;
-that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.[^6]
+that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-On this line of thought, where the world around us is only there as representation, what we experience as outside us can only *be* experienced at all, so far as it lies inside us, in a relation to us that is given rather than gained.
-This may seem to replace a puzzle about being open with a puzzle about being closed.
+To press this line of thought, we could say that what we experience as outside us can only *be* experienced at all, so far as it lies inside us, in a relation to us that is given rather than gained.
+This may already seem to replace a puzzle about being open with a puzzle about being closed.
 For if the world does lie inside us, insofar as we experience it at all, then why do we experience it as outside us?

-But here we could borrow a line of thought from Kant, to whom Schopenhauer was indebted.
+But here we could borrow from Kant, to whom Schopenhauer was indebted.
 For take our experience of the world to be like our experience of space.
 On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
-And in this respect, space forms a kind of outside for us, as we move from place to place.
-On the other hand, space forms a kind of inside for us, despite our movement from place to place.
-For every part of space, even if outside every other part, is still *in* space for us, just as we occupy a part not merely *at* that place, but *in* it; and just as we move not merely *across* space, but *through* it.
+In this respect, space forms a kind of outside for us, as we move from place to place.
+On the other hand, space also forms a kind of inside for us, despite our movement from place to place.
+For every part of space, even if outside every other part, is still *in* space, just as we occupy a part not merely *at* that place, but *in* it; and just as we move not merely *across* space, but *through* it.
 But why?
-Where does our sense of being *inside* space as a whole come from, if we are always *outside* every unoccupied part, and *outside* even the occupied part, so soon as we move to another part?
+Where does our sense of being *inside* space as a whole come from, if we are always *outside* every unoccupied part, and outside even the occupied part, so soon as we move to another part?

-The answer, on this line of thought at least, is that our sense of being inside space as a whole comes from us.
+The answer, on this Kantian view at least, is that our sense of being inside space as a whole comes from us.
 That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it.
-And thanks to our all-encompassing sense of space, every part of it is *in* space for us, even though every part is also *outside* every other part.
-We find ourselves inside space, then, insofar as space is not just a mode of extension, or a medium of mobility, but a form of sensibility---to borrow Kant's term for it.
+And thanks to our all-encompassing sense of space, every part of it is *in* space, even though every part is also *outside* every other part.
+We find ourselves inside space, then, insofar as space is not just a mode of extension, or medium of mobility, but a form of sensibility---to borrow Kant's term for it.

 So perhaps we experience the world that way: outside us, but *because* it lies inside us.
-For we would never find it outside us, on this view, unless we possessed a sense of the world that contained it, a sense of it that is all-encompassing.
+For we would never find it outside us, on this view, unless inside us there were a sense of the world that contained it, a sense of it that is all-encompassing.
 And if this inside sense of world were ever lost, then also lost, perhaps, would be any sense of outside---at least so far as it might be reached from inside.
-Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can only open outside in, to let the suitors push through.
-Or once Leontius is no longer master of his eyes, we could say a world of discernment is lost; and now his eyes can only open outside in: to let the corpses push through.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can open only outside in: to let the suitors through.
+Or once Leontius is no longer master of his eyes, we could say a world of discernment is lost; and now his eyes can open only outside in: to let the corpses through.

 <!-- Note: later I could use "inside-out" to explore
 self-transcendence rather than self-containment".-->

+Or to put this view in positive and more general terms: it is only insofar as we already possess the world, and in that sense enclose it, that we are open to it---from inside out.
-But how, then, is being open possible on this account?
-It is only possible by being closed.
-Our own ways of being open are really ways of being closed that look open, and give that look to anything we call "open."
-It is as if we were *enclosed* in openness: a predicament captured well, I think, in this description by Francis Wolff, a contemporary philosopher:
+And the world that fills our eyes, then, is indeed already there to fill them, reflecting how every way we have of being open is really a way of being closed that *looks* open, and gives that look to everything we call "open".
+Or more briefly put: we are *enclosed* in openness---a predicament captured well, I think, in this description by Francis Wolff, a contemporary philosopher:

 > Everything is inside because in order to think anything